-- I. Based upon our criteria and assessment of the peer-reviewed literature, an initial/primary total artificial cervical intervertebral disc implant has been proven to be medically effective and, therefore, is considered medically appropriate for either radiculopathy or myelopathy when ALL of the associated criteria are met: - A. Radiculopathy, when ALL of the following criteria are met: - 1.
+- Initial/primary total artificial cervical intervertebral disc implant is considered medically appropriate for either radiculopathy or myelopathy when ALL of the associated criteria are met: - A. Radiculopathy, when ALL of the following criteria are met: - 1.
 Individual is age 18 to 60 years old; - 2.
 Individual is skeletally mature; - 3.
 The device has been approved by the U.S. Food and Drug Administration (FDA), for an FDA approved indication, and is used in accordance with FDA labeling; - 4.
 The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy; - 5.
 The planned implant(s) is/are for a single level or contiguous two-level replacement(s); - 6.
 The individual is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s); - 7.
 No previous surgeries at the operative level; - 8.
-Subjective symptoms that include BOTH of the following: - a. significant level of pain on a daily basis, defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.) and - b. unremitting, radicular pain to shoulder girdle and/or upper extremity, resulting in a disability; - 9.
-Objective physical exam findings including ANY of the following: - a. dermatomal sensory deficit; - b. motor deficit (e.g., biceps, triceps weakness); - c. reflex changes;
+Subjective symptoms that include BOTH of the following: - a. significant level of pain on a daily basis, defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.) - b. unremitting, radicular pain to shoulder girdle and/or upper extremity, resulting in a disability; - 9.
+Objective physical exam findings including ANY of the following: - a. dermatomal sensory deficit; - b. motor deficit (e.g., biceps, triceps weakness); - c. reflex changes; - d. shoulder abduction relief sign;